- Our Providers

 Crisis Attendant Care: Crisis Attendant care is a one on one service to provide longer term support until a crisis is resolved.
 This may occur in the community or at a Four County facility.

 Crisis Stabilization Unit: Four County has a two bed crisis stabilization facility located at the Independence main branch.
+The crisis stabilization unit is for adults, aged 18 years and older.
 People who stay in this facility receive supportive services from a variety of staff.
 The typical length of stay is 12 hours but may be longer if needed.